-The first five-year cycle of the footpath condition survey was completed this year, which found less than 1 percent of footpaths in poor or very poor condition.
+The first five-year cycle of the footpath condition survey was completed this year, which found less than 1percent of footpaths in poor or very poor condition.
 This confirms that the strong footpath renewal programme from 2019-22 has improved the overall network condition.

 The 2022/23 programme was reduced to work within Waka Kotahi funding constraints and cost escalation impacts.
 Funding is still limited, so as we move forward into the 2023/24 year it is likely we will do less renewals and more essential repairs.
+Despite the constraints, we constructed 5km of new footpaths.